On Closed Manifolds with Harmonic Weyl Curvature: Rigidity Theorems

 Therefore, if then,

 In dimension five, we could use Remark (\ref{fivecase}) instead of Lemma \ref{atleast5}. \end{proof}

-Restricted to the case of harmonic Weyl, we obtain the following result. \begin{theorem} Let $(M^n,g)$, $n\geq 5$, be a closed Riemannian manifold with harmonic Weyl tensor.
-Let $\omega$ be the largest magnitude of an eigenvalue of $\WW$ and $-\ell$ the smallest eigenvalue of $\EE$.
+Restricted to the case of harmonic Weyl curvature, we obtain the following result. \begin{theorem} Let $(M^n,g)$, $n\geq 5$, be a closed Riemannian manifold with harmonic Weyl tensor.
+Let $\omega$ be the largest absolute value of any eigenvalue of $\WW$ and $-\ell$ the smallest eigenvalue of $\EE$.
 Suppose at each point, then $(M,g)$ must be either conformally flat or locally symmetric.
-In dimension five, the same result holds if $\omega$ is the largest eigenvalue of $\WW$. \end{theorem} \begin{proof} For harmonic Weyl tensor, $\delta \WW\equiv 0$.
-Then Prop. \ref{p1} implies that $\nabla \WW\equiv 0$.
+In dimension five, it suffices to let $\omega$ be the largest eigenvalue of $\WW$. \end{theorem} \begin{proof} For harmonic Weyl tensor, $\delta \WW\equiv 0$.
+Then, Prop.\ref{p1} implies that $\nabla \WW\equiv 0$.
 Thus, $(M,g)$ has parallel Weyl curvature.
-Since a Riemannian metric is always positive definite, the work of Derdzinski and Roter \cite[Theorem 2]{dr77} says that the metric must be either locally conformally flat or locally symmetric. \end{proof} The next theorem yields a similar conclusion under an assumption on the norm. \begin{theorem} Let $(M^n,g)$, $n\geq 5$, be a closed Riemannian manifold.
-Suppose at each point, then then the following holds,
+By Derdzinski and Roter \cite[Theorem 2]{dr77}, the metric must be either locally conformally flat or locally symmetric. \end{proof} The next theorem yields a similar conclusion under an assumption on the norm. \begin{theorem} Let $(M^n,g)$, $n\geq 5$, be a closed Riemannian manifold.
+Suppose at each point, then the following holds,

-Here $c(n)$ is the same as in Lemma \ref{atleast5norm}. \end{theorem} \begin{proof} The proof is similar to one above.
-The only difference is to obtain following inequalities in terms of norm.
+Here, $c(n)$ is the same as in Lemma \ref{atleast5norm}. \end{theorem} \begin{proof} The proof is similar to one above.
+The only difference is to obtain the following inequalities in terms of norm.